ViscousTests/TestObsidianVault/Readme.md

-  note-takinnd organizing things I am interested in.
-It is in no way dogmatic, just one example of how you can use Obsidian.
-Take the parts you like and tailor them to your needs note-takigeegnnd organizing things I interested in.
+  note-takigeegnnd organizing things I interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like and tailor them to your needs noteakinnd organizing things Im interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like and tailor them to your needs ndote-kinndsvd organizing things m interested in.
 It is in no way dogmatic, just one example of how you can use Obsidian.
 Take the parts you like and tailor them to your needs